-tion into a change in the sediment mass in the bed during the morphological time-step.
+For bed load it is applied in the form of translating the maximum concentration into a change in the sediment mass in the bed during the morphological time-step.

 For suspended load the limit is used directly on the erosion function appearing on the right-hand side of the advection-dispersion equation.